compgenomics2018/g2-prediction-team1/README.md

 Infernal/cm
 Aragorn/bin
 Rnammer/bin

-Using the full path to gsmn.pl, create an alias for gsmn.pl in order to run GenemarkS.
+Full path to gsmm.pl (in order to run GeneMarkS)

 Go here and select GeneMarkS and linux64, and download the gm_key_64: http://opal.biology.gatech.edu/GeneMark/license_download.cgi copy this "key" to your home directory: